OADA/oada-api-server/README.md

 You may clone, modify the tests and run them on your machine.

-You must have [cucumber-js](https://github.com/cucumber/cucumber-js) installed.
+You must have [cucumber-js](https://github.com/cucumber/cucumber-js) installed:

+   npm install -g cucumber

 All the dependencies for the tests are located inside [/cucumber](https://github.com/ssabpisa/oada-test/tree/master/cucumber).

-If you wish to run the test against a different server, modify the server hostname value under 'root' here: `cucumber/support/config.js`
+If you wish to run the test against a different server, modify the server hostname value under 'root' here: `cucumber/features/support/config.js`

     exports.server = {
       root: "http://oada.yourhostname.com",
-      finder: "bookmarks/machines/harvesters"
+      bookmark: "bookmarks/machines/harvesters"
     };

-If you do not change this parameter, the test will run against our [mock server](http://oada-test.herokuapp.com).
+If you do not change this parameter, the test will try to run against the local test server which you can start with the instructions above (npm start).

 **Performing the tests**